awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-windows.md

 1. Verify the installation\.

    After Docker is installed, verify that it's working\.
-Also confirm that you can run Docker commands from the AWS SAM CLI \(for example, `docker ps`\)\.
+Also confirm that you can run Docker commands from the command line \(for example, `docker ps`\)\.
 You don't need to install, fetch, or pull any containers—the AWS SAM CLI does this automatically as required\.

 If you run into issues installing Docker, see the [Logs and troubleshooting](https://docs.docker.com/docker-for-windows/troubleshoot/) section of the *Docker installation guide* for additional troubleshooting tips\.